wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-advanced-hunting/includes/kusto.md

 ### Constrain the results

-To maintain performance, you’ll want to constrain the number of results that are returned.
+To maintain performance, you'll want to constrain the number of results that are returned.
 Using `top`, limits the number of results returned.

 ```PowerShell
 | top 100 by Timestamp